 This type of environment is not suited to meet the fodder requirements of dairy cattle, except sheep and goats.
 Hence, they prepared cheese from the milk of these two animals.
 The cheese was preserved and ripened under brine until consumption, as there was no way to refrigerate it, and transporting milk was difficult (3).

+But, is feta cheese good for you?
+Let us find that out.
 Feta is a low-fat cheese and a good source of important nutrients.
 Scroll down to know more about its nutritional value.

 Nutritional Profile Of Feta Cheese